xianggao-biophysics/optical-tweezers/README.md

-# Portfolio of My Postdoc Project: End-to-End Development of Custom Software for Instrument Control and Data Analysis
+**End-to-End Development of Custom Software for Optical Tweezers Instrument Control and Data Analysis**